-Services that are covered for you What you must pay when you get these services For services that are covered by CareOne Plus (HMO-POS) but are not covered by Medicare Part A or B: CareOne Plus (HMO-POS) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost-sharing amount for these services.
-For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
-Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6, Section 8 for additional information.
-Out-of-network coverage is only available for services received within the plan's service area (See Chapter 1, Section 2.2 for service area for this plan).
-In-Network: There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
-Out-of-Network: \$0 copayment - All Places of Treatment Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+There is no coinsurance, copayment, or deductible for the pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines.
+Inpatient hospital care In-Network: Inpatient Care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-You are covered for an unlimited number of medically necessary inpatient hospital days.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services In-Network: Inpatient Care \$0 copayment per admission - Inpatient Hospital Out-of-Network: Inpatient Care Inpatient Hospital - \$200 copayment per day, days 1 to 4 - \$0 copayment per day, days 5 to 90 Costs of special care units (such as intensive care or coronary care units) Drugs and medications If you get authorized inpatient care
+The day before you are discharged is your last inpatient day. \$0 copayment per admission - Inpatient Hospital If you get authorized inpatient care You are covered for an unlimited number of medically necessary inpatient hospital days.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use disorder services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance use disorder services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If CareOne Plus (HMO-POS) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If CareOne Plus (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+In-Network Provider and Professional Services \$0 copayment - Inpatient Hospital

-- Blood including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.

-- Physician services